izamohamed08-eng/data-science-DAY1/README.md

 # data-science-DAY1

-#introduction
+##introduction

-in day one of the data science class we will be using different tools 1 tools
+in day one of the data science class we will be using different tools

+ Tools

-2 excel
+1. excel
-3 power bi
+2. power bi
-4 python
+3. python
-5 sql
+4. sql